ruizhang-ai/EA_for_KG/README.md

       ...
       pred_similarity=difflib.SequenceMatcher("predicate_1", "predicate_2").ratio()
       ...
 3. Filter the predicate similarity (*pred_similarity*) using a certain threshold to get the candidate predicate alignments.
-We use the threshold of 0.80 to get high recall.
+We use the threshold of 0.80 to get a high recall.
-4. Manually remove the false positive from the candidate predicate alignments.
+4. Manually remove the false-positives from the candidate predicate alignments.

 ## What are in this Repository